padeir0/millipascal/IR.md

 #### INTERPROC

-Interproc areas are corruptible by the Caller/Callee procedure simply because they are addressable by the Caller/Callee.
+Interproc areas are corruptible by the Callee procedure simply because they are addressable by both Caller and Callee.
 The caller procedure cannot bet on the Interproc areas being safe, since they may be reused to return values.

-Furthemore, Interproc size is variable, they may change to allocate space for another procedure call.

 #### LOCAL